patil-suraj/question_generation/README.md

 ## Initial experiments
-Initial experiments are conducted using the SQuADv1 dataset and T5 model with different input processing format as described below.
+Initial experiments are conducted using the SQuADv1 dataset and T5 model with different input processing formats as described below.

 ### answer aware question generation